apple/swift-migration-guide/Guide.docc/CommonProblems.md

 After enabling strict checking, many projects can contain a large number of warnings and errors.
 _Don't_ get overwhelmed!
-Most of these can be tracked to a much smaller set of root causes.
+Most of these can be tracked down to a much smaller set of root causes.
 And these causes, frequently, are a result of common patterns which aren't just easy to fix, but can also very instructive in helping to understand Swift's data isolation model.